Are chocolate chips vegan? It depends on the type of chocolate chips and the brand. It varies from brand to brand and package to package.

 Vegan or Not

-The majority of the widely-available, well-known brands contain some type of milk product, so they are a definite no-no. Here are ingredients to be on the lookout for when trying to figure out if your chocolate chips are vegan:
+The majority of the widely-available, well-known brands contain some sort of milk product, so they are a definite no-no. Here are ingredients to be on the lookout for when trying to figure out if your chocolate chips are vegan:

 - Whey protein